joyful-bits/js-promises/5_promises_chaining.md

-# 5. Prokmises - chaining
+# 5. Promises - chaining

-Refer to the task `3_callbacks_error_handling`.
-We are trying to accomplish the same effect.

-This time, however, the functions `loadUser` and `loadUserDetails` are not accepting a callback argument.
-Instead, each of them returns a promise.

-Once you manage to solve the task and print the user's profile, make sure to play with the `SETTINGS` and see if you handle the errors properly.
+Once again, you are provided with a function `loadRandomColor`.
+This time, however, it does not accept any arguments.
+Instead, it returns a promise which will eventually resolve a random color.

+Your task is to chain 5 promises, so that they are executed one after another.
+In other words, you should repeat these steps 5 times:

+1. Start loading a new color.
+2. Once it's loaded, print it.

+Do not start loading a new color before you print the previous one.

+Remember to handle the error.
+If it happens, show the appropriate error message and stop loading new colors.